PositronicsLab/positronicslab.github.io/publications.md

 #### Publications in robotic simulation
-James R Taylor, Evan M. Drumwright, and John Hsu, "Analysis of Grasping Failures in Multi-Rigid Body Simulations", Submitted to the <i>IEEE International Conference on Simulation and Programming for Autonomous Robots</i> (SIMPAR), 2016. [<a href="/assets/pdfs/simpar-2016-grasping.pdf">Taylor2016b.pdf</a>]
+James R Taylor, Evan M. Drumwright, and John Hsu, "Analysis of Grasping Failures in Multi-Rigid Body Simulations", <i>IEEE International Conference on Simulation and Programming for Autonomous Robots</i> (SIMPAR), 2016. [<a href="/assets/pdfs/simpar-2016-grasping.pdf">Taylor2016b.pdf</a>]

-James R Taylor and Evan M. Drumwright, "State Estimation of a Wild Body Toward Validation of Rigid Body Simulation", Submitted to the <i>IEEE International Conference on Simulation and Programming for Autonomous Robots</i> (SIMPAR), 2016. [<a href="/assets/pdfs/simpar-2016-wb.pdf">Taylor2016a.pdf</a>]
+James R Taylor and Evan M. Drumwright, "State Estimation of a Wild Body Toward Validation of Rigid Body Simulation", <i>IEEE International Conference on Simulation and Programming for Autonomous Robots</i> (SIMPAR), 2016. [<a href="/assets/pdfs/simpar-2016-wb.pdf">Taylor2016a.pdf</a>]

-Bjoern Cheng Yi and Evan M. Drumwright, "Determining Contact Data for Rigid Body Dynamics with Convex Polyhedral Geometries", Submitted to the <i>IEEE International Conference on Simulation and Programming for Autonomous Robots</i> (SIMPAR), 2016. [<a href="/assets/pdfs/CD16.pdf">CD16.pdf</a>]
+Bjoern Cheng Yi and Evan M. Drumwright, "Determining Contact Data for Rigid Body Dynamics with Convex Polyhedral Geometries", <i>IEEE International Conference on Simulation and Programming for Autonomous Robots</i> (SIMPAR), 2016. [<a href="/assets/pdfs/CD16.pdf">CD16.pdf</a>]

 Samuel Zapolsky, Evan M. Drumwright, "Adaptive Integration for Controlling Speed vs. Accuracy in Multi-Rigid Body Simulation", <i>The 2015 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2015)</i>, Hamburg, Germany, Sep 2015. [<a href="http://robotics.gwu.edu/positronics/wp-content/uploads/2014/08/IROS2015-Zapolsky.pdf">Zapolsky2015a</a>]